VariantSync/trace-boosting-eval/README.md

   `./results`.

   **Please note:** In the provided default configuration (data/validation.properties), the experiment is run only on one set of variants.
-* If those are well-aligned, the result of the accuracy-metrics may be one, meaning all feature traces are computed correctly.
+* If the variants are well-aligned, the comparison may result in perfect matches of the computed and actual feature trace,
+* (i.e., accuracy metrics of 1).
 * For a higher amount of compared variants and for a higher amount of proactive traces, highly accurate traces can be expected.

 ## Executing the Experiments Using Docker